AryaSingh16/Quantum-Market-Risk-System/README.md

 These results show that quantum and classical risk metrics align within typical Monte Carlo sampling error for 50,000 paths, and that exception rates are close to the theoretical 5% expected for a 95% VaR model.

+---

-## Why This Matters
+## Conclusion

 This project demonstrates how quantum sampling can be integrated into real-world market-risk workflows without replacing existing classical infrastructure.
 Quantum methods supply alternative scenario generation while classical components still handle aggregation, limits, governance, and regulatory reporting, making the architecture realistic for bank risk desks.

 ---
 ## Credits

-Project design, implementation, and experiments by Arya.
+Project made by Arya A Singh.
 Built using PennyLane, NumPy, SciPy, and Matplotlib for quantum circuits, numerical routines, and visualization.